6 Lessons About Trump From Season 1 Of 'The Apprentice'

 "Do you think Omarosa has class?"
 Trump asks Bressler, looking for a response to her teammate's backhanded compliment.
 He adds, "If somebody said that about me, I wouldn't like her.
 I don't care what they do."

-Trump then turns to another contestant, Jessie Connor: "Do you like Omarosa, the way she just talks to you?
+Trump then turns to another contestant, Jessie Conners: "Do you like Omarosa, the way she just talks to you?
 I mean do you like her?"
-Connor refuses to take the bait, instead trying to keep the peace by saying she does in fact like her teammate.
+Conners refuses to take the bait, instead trying to keep the peace by saying she does in fact like her teammate.

 But Trump isn't finished sussing out the conflict.

-Note: A previous version of this story misspelled Jessie Conners' last name as Connor.
-In addition, the rewards for the winning team included a boat trip on the Hudson River, not the Hudson Bay.